danasf/firefly/readme.md

 ![ATtiny85](./Misc/attiny.jpg)

-More Info
+Troubleshooting
 ------------

-Need help getting started with ATtiny and lights?
+* Need help getting started with ATtiny and lights?
 I wrote an [Instructable](http://www.instructables.com/id/Use-a-1-ATTiny-to-drive-addressable-RGB-LEDs/) on that too.

-If you're seeing 'R_AVR_13_PCREL' errors when you try to compile, try this [thread](http://forum.arduino.cc/index.php?topic=116674.0) for solutions.
+* If you're seeing 'R_AVR_13_PCREL' errors when you try to compile, try this [thread](http://forum.arduino.cc/index.php?topic=116674.0) for solutions.
 This is a known problem with Arduino IDE, ATtiny and sketches > 4k.
+* Some NeoPixels are wired RGB, others GRB, or BRG.
+If colours are odd try changing this in the strip initialization!
+* If you're running your jar on batteries and experiencing trouble with the capacitive sensor, read about [grounding and other issues](http://playground.arduino.cc/Main/CapacitiveSensor).

 Acknowledgements
 ------------

-Much thanks to [Adafruit](http://adafruit.com) for their NeoPixel Library, wonderful tutorials and all the work they do for open source, hardware hacking communities.
+Much thanks to [Adafruit](http://adafruit.com) for their [NeoPixel Library](https://github.com/adafruit/Adafruit_NeoPixel), wonderful tutorials and all the work they do for open source, hardware hacking communities.
 Support them!

 [Funkboxing](http://funkboxing.com/wordpress/?p=2154) for inspiring and cool LED effects and helper functions.